-Different countries in Southeast Asia may have different regulations depending on what you are shipping into the country.
-To find out more about each SEA country’s customs requirements, check out our latest Guide on SEA Customs Clearance, also downloadable for offline viewing.
+> Different countries in Southeast Asia may have different regulations depending on what you are shipping into the country.
+To find out more about each SEA country’s customs requirements, check out our latest Guide on SEA Customs Clearance.

 Depending on the delivery option selected and service level the carrier offers, they will collect the package from you either at the sender address you specified or at one of their drop-off points in the origin country.

 Once your package is in the carrier’s hands, you'll be given a tracking code to track your package on their tracking platform, unless the delivery option you chose does not offer tracking services.
 Your customer can also use this tracking code to find out if the package is still in the origin warehouse, transiting via air freight, or en route to their address.

 After passing the package or order to your logistics service provider, the first step of international delivery, first-mile delivery can begin.